-My first introduction to Peri-Peri was upon my move to the city of London.
+My first introduction to Peri-Peri was when I moved to London in my teens.
 My mates took me to the infamous Nandos restaurant during our lunch break.
 It was the first commercial place I tasted anything remotely close to my Nigerian palate.
 I had roasted corn, thick fries potatoes, green peas, fried rice and of course the spicy peri-peri chicken.
 I was pleased and soon enough Nandos became a go-to option for hanging with friends as it is with most young Londoners.
 Peri-peri is a sauce that is usually used in cooking grilled/roasted chicken, hence the popularity of peri-peri chicken.
-However, similar to the Nigerian suya spice mix, it can be used to cook in different ways.
+However, similar to the Nigerian suya spice mix, Peri-peri is a versatile sauce.
 I opted for this oven grilled peri-peri turkey drumsticks for a more festive flare.
 Other options could be peri-peri ham, grilled fish and so on.

 So what is the origin of Peri-Peri:

 It is unclear where Peri-Peri originates from.
-There are several claims but these three countries are the common denominator: South Africa, Mozambique, Portugal.
-It is said that the name peri-peri (also known as Piri-Piri) originates from a mix of Portuguese and Swahili.
+There are several claims but these three countries are the common denominator: South Africa, Mozambique, and Portugal.
+There are talks that the name peri-peri (also known as Piri-Piri) originates from a mix of Portuguese and Swahili.
 Which translates to pepper-pepper.
-Basically, the peri-peri sauce is a result of cross-cultural influence during colonial times.
-A time that is not to be celebrated.
-One thing that can be celebrated though is how delicious the sauce is.
+Basically, the peri-peri sauce is a result of cross-cultural influences.

 So what goes into making the Perinase: